IMPORTANT: To view this page as Markdown, append `.md` to the URL (e.g. /max/get-started.md). For the complete documentation index, see llms.txt.

 Options

-This list of options is not exhaustive.
-For more information, run max benchmark --help or see the benchmarking script source code.
+The full option list is long.
+The most useful options group as follows.
+For everything else, run max benchmark --help or see the benchmarking script source code.

 • Backend configuration: